 Tikka Masala paste (we also often use Korma Paste)

-How to Make this Non-Traditional Tikka Masala?
+How to Make this Non-Traditional One-pot Tikka Masala Curry Recipe?

 When I say this Tikka Masala is EASY to make, I mean it is EASY peasy lemon squeezy.